top of page

 Mini Skips: What Are They?

 In a nutshell, mini skips are a small skip bin.
-They have the advantage of taking up less space due to having a small footprint.
-They are ideal for people and businesses only disposing of smaller volumes of waste.
+They have the advantage of taking up less space because of their small footprint.
+They are ideal for people and businesses that dispose of only small volumes of waste.

 Mini Skips Hire Sizes